tilezen/vector-datasource/docs/layers.md

 * `name`
 * `id`: osm_id from OpenStreetMap or Natural Earth id
-* `kind`: normalizes values between OpenStreetMap and Natural Earth
+* `kind`: normalized values between OpenStreetMap and Natural Earth
 * `population`: population integer values from OpenStreetMap or Natural Earth (`pop_max`)
 * `scalerank`: scalerank value from Natural Earth, and invented for OpenStreetMap
 * `source`: `openstreetmap` or `naturalearthdata.com`